 One of the keys to faster learning is the ability to accept mistakes.
 Rather than seeing them as evidence of your ineptitude, see them as a useful source of knowledge.

 Of course, it will take perseverance to overcome the various obstacles that arise when learning a foreign language, but don’t get stuck on any one difficulty for too long or try to learn everything in one go.
 If you want to learn a language as quickly as possible and make the most of your study time, you need to know when to stop and move on to other productive activities.
+By the way, earlier we prepared a full answer on how much time it takes to learn a language.
+It will add clarity to your understanding of the time frame.

 You don’t have to finish every course you sign up for, read every book you start, or master every deck of flashcards.
 Everything you take on has a point where the benefits diminish.
 So if you suspect that what you’re doing now isn’t the most effective way to get to the next level of knowledge, it’s usually a good idea to take a break and reconsider your plan.